Towards Data Auctions with Externalities: Model

-\begin{remark}[Key Modeling Assumption] Equation \eqref{eq:firm_valuation_model} captures the main modeling assumption made, i.e., that the competition structure the firms engage in is additively separable.
-We have seen that quality based competition can be captured exactly by such a linear externalities model.
-However, note that such a linear model could also be taken as a first order approximation of a general valuation function $\nu_i$ with respect to $\bx$, the allocation vector.
-We illustrate this in the case of Cournot competition below (see also \cite[Section I]{JMS96}).
-Settings in which higher order effects are significant may arise when, for example, the externality a firm experiences is a nonlinear function of the number of other firms who receive data, or depends on which subsets of firms receive data.
-However, under suitable conditions, a linear approximation of additively separable externalities may suffice, and as we will see, such a model already demonstrates key ways in which externalities affect efficient and optimal mechanism design. \end{remark}
+In the previous section, we have seen that quality-based competition can be captured exactly by the linear externality model~\eqref{eq:firm_valuation_model}.
+However, note that such a linear model could also be taken as a first-order approximation of a general valuation function $\nu_i$ with respect to $\bx$, the allocation vector.
+We now illustrate this in a case of Cournot competition where externalities turn out to be negative (see also~\cite[Section I]{JMS96}).